-The soil you use has a significant effect on the size and quality of microgreens.
-This is why we spend a lot of time and resources testing different soil media.
+The soil you use significantly affects the size and quality of microgreens.
+This is why we spend much time and resources testing different soil media.

-In previous articles, we tested several different soil types, coconut coir, coir-based mix, and a peat-based mix for how well they grew both quick-growing microgreens and slow-growing microgreens.
+In previous articles, we tested several different soil types, coconut coir, a coir-based mix, and a peat-based mix, for how well they grew both quick-growing microgreens and slow-growing microgreens.